loader-icon

 1. Be reasonably flexible - as a partner, I need to support the PH team, sync with the US team, and support our users from different time zones too.
 This means being available during the day and setting aside some hours at night.

-2. Check Google Calendar (or your scheduling platform) before suggesting meetings or deadlines; respect other people's time.
+2. It's crucial to use a minute of meeting planning templates, Google Calendar, or scheduling platforms before suggesting meetings or deadlines; respect other people's time.

 3. Check your to-dos at the beginning of each day.
 At the beginning of every shift, I check my email and Slack to make sure I cover all my to-do's during that shift.
 If you want to succeed in working remotely, this check-in is mandatory.